miso-lims/walkthroughs/_includes/working_with_tables.md

 # 9. Cell Colours

 Some of the cells in a table can have different colours, each of which indicates a specific meaning:
-  * Red: cell needs to be filled with valid data (empty cell is invalid).{% if include.detailed == true %}
+  * Red: cell needs to be filled with valid data (empty cell is invalid).
-  * Yellow (_Sample/Library Alias_ only): this alias is non-standard, and whatever is entered here will be saved (validation will be skipped).
-  * Purple (_Identity Alias_ only): This cell is automatically filled in, but there are other items in the dropdown that you may wish to select instead.{% endif %}
+  * Yellow: the value is valid, but you may want to double-check to ensure it is correct.
+For example, the value may be non-standard, or other options may be available.

 <a name="read-only"/>

 # 10. Read-Only Cells

 Read-only cells cannot be edited directly.
 They contain lighter text than cells you can interact with.
 For instance, the _Sample Class_ cells will be read-only.
-The _Sample Name_, _Library Name_, _Library Aliquot Name_, and _Pool Name_ columns will all be automatically filled in after the item is created.
+The _Name_ column will be automatically filled in after the item is created.

 Sometimes, a read-only cell becomes editable once another cell has been changed.
 1. Return to your _Create Libraries_ bulk table.